phamcongthuy/challenge/_connect/lawmaker-io.md

   state and federal levels.
 It is our hope that 1% of all policy discussed on the floors of government originate with a civilian authored proposals on LawMaker.
-category_metrics: >-
+category_metrics:
-  ['Government responsiveness to residents’ needs', 'Participation in neighborhood councils']
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: u2zkzdq
 category: connect
 uri: /connect/lawmaker-io/
 order: 23
 project_image: /assets/images/connect/lawmaker-io.jpg
-project_proposal_impact: []

 ---